 If I am speaking Greek, let’s address some of the particulars.
 Recruitment runs the week prior to the start of the semester (and yes, you may move your daughter into the dorm a week early for this).
 The days are long, especially for the beginning rounds as they must visit every house.
 Their Rho Gam (a sorority girl chosen to take off her letters for the week to help others go through this process) basically guides a group of about ten from house to house and is there to answer questions and provide guidance.
 With each round, there will be fewer houses to go back to as your daughter will most likely not get invited back to every house and choose some she is not interested in as well.
 Bid day, which comes at the end of the week, is incredibly exciting, a little terrifying and highly emotional, and is, announced as each girl receives a card with the sorority she was accepted to.
 They all open them at the same time.
 There is usually a big dinner celebration as the new girls get to run home for the first time.

-Yes, there are judgments being made based on the brand of clothes being worn, disingenuous conversations, misrepresentations and social media.
+Yes, there are judgments being made based on the brand of clothes being worn, disingenuous conversations, misrepresentations, and social media.
 Yes, social media.
 Tell your girls to clean it up.
 They will be unofficially stalked.

 There are a few other things I should mention about sorority life.
-Firstly, membership dues sometimes include a meal plan; which is great, although should be kept in mind if your daughter has a meal plan in the dorms too (so, in this case, go with the minimum dorm plan).
+Firstly, membership dues sometimes include a meal plan; which is great, although it should be kept in mind if your daughter has a meal plan in the dorms too (so, in this case, go with the minimum dorm plan).
 Dues can get a little pricey but can range from under $1,000 to almost $2,000 per semester, and a bit more if she has the opportunity to live in the house.
-Personally, I loved when my daughter lived in the house.
-It was more cost efficient than living in an apartment and kind of nice knowing there was a house mother (which not all houses have) and a bunch of sisters always around if need be.
+Personally, I loved it when my daughter lived in the house.
+It was more cost-efficient than living in an apartment and kind of nice knowing there was a house mother (which not all houses have) and a bunch of sisters always around if need be.
 Getting a room in the house is different depending on the house; some work on a point system and others just require a sign-up.

-Learn more about UCF sorority life here.
+Learn more about UCF sorority life.